learningequality/sushi-chef-pradigi/README.md

 Design
 ------
-This chef combines data from both the prathamopenschool.org website and the gamerepo:
+This chef combines data from both the prathamopenschool.org website:
   - Hindi
     - mix of website resource and games (games taken from website preferentially)
     - some extra vocational material taken from youtube playlists
   - Marathi
     - mix of website resource and games (games taken from website preferentially)
-  - English and other languages
+  - Other languages
+    - Not all folders present, and a few videos of here and there
-    - games taken from gamerepo
+    - Reuse English from Hindi
+  - English
+    - Special structure because we must put English stuff in the `Language` topic

 The following google spreadhseet are used to determine placement of content nodes within the channel:
   - English https://docs.google.com/spreadsheets/d/1kPOnTVZ5vwq038x1aQNlA2AFtliLIcc2Xk5Kxr852mg/edit#gid=1812185465